 C. Institutional Controls (ICs) 1.
 Implementation and enforcement \Box YesX No \Box N/ASite conditions imply ICs not properly implemented \Box YesX No \Box N/ASite conditions imply ICs not being fully enforced \Box YesX No \Box N/A Type of monitoring (e.g. , self-reporting, drive by) self reporting FrequencyNA Responsible party/agency Contact Name Title Date Phone no. Reporting is up-to-date \Box Yes \Box No X N/AReports are verified by the lead agency \Box Yes \Box No X N/A Specific requirements in deed or decision documents have been met \Box Yes \Box No \times N/AViolations have been reported \Box Yes \Box No \times N/AOther problems or suggestions: \Box Report attached \Box Yes \Box No \times N/A None.
 ICs to restrict site access and alteration are maintained as part of the Air Force/BoP memorandu of understanding ım 2.
 Adequacy X ICs are adequate □ ICs are inadequate □ N/A Remarks D. General 1.
 Vandalism/trespassing □ Location shown on site map X No vandalism evident Remarks 2.
 Land use changes on site N/A RemarksNone 3.
 Land use changes off site \Box N/A RemarksNone VI.
 GENERAL SITE CONDITIONS A. Roads 1.
-Roads damaged □ Location shown on site map □ Roads adequate□ N/ARemarks
+Roads damaged □ Location shown on site map □ Roads adequate□ N/A Remarks

-B. O Other Site Conditions Remarks u of Prisons property and behind a within drainage swales near FTA-1 According to the BoP Atwater Faci- posts and fencing, and disturbed so ct improvements to the entrance of to rom the cap into the swale as a cont s not appear to have been damaged. th the cap, no risk to human health o .
-The fence was replaced in 2018 an perimeter fence.
-Portions of the had been disturbed by BoP Atwater ilities Manager, their work crews oils within drainage swales to gather the prison.
+B. O Other Site Conditions fencing and HDPE liner material inmate work crews in early 2018. mistakenly removed several fence stones from the swales to construct part of the cap liner that extends f of the swales, the FTA-1 cap does contaminants were located beneat According to the BoP Atwater Facility eposts and fencing, and disturbed so ct improvements to the entrance of the transport o had been disturbed by BoP Atwater ilities Manager, their work crews oils within drainage swales to gather the prison.
 The HDPE material is tinuous unit.
-Despite the disturbance Based on a review of where the or the environment is anticipated to ad the liner is still pending repairs.
-VII.
-LAND FILL COVERS X Applicable ⊐ N/A A. L Landfill Surface 1.
-Settlement (Low spots) Areal extent Remarks □ Location shown on site map Depth X Settlement not evident 2.
-Cracks Lengths Widths Remarks □ Location shown on site map s Depths X Cracking not evident 3.
+Despite the disturbance Based on a review of where the or the environment is anticipated to VII.
+LANI DFILL COVERS X Applicable ⊐ N/A A. L Landfill Surface 1.
+Areal extent □ Location shown on site map Depth X Settlement not evident 2.
+Cracks Lengths Widths Remarks □ Location shown on site map s Depths • 3.
 Erosion Areal extent Remarks □ Location shown on site map Depth X Erosion not evident 4.
-Holes Areal extent Remarks_Holes not evident thro □ Location shown on site map Depth ough HDPE liner X Holes not evident 5.
+Holes Areal extent RemarksHoles not evident thro □ Location shown on site map Depth ough HDPE liner 5.
 Vegetative Cover □ Grass X Cover properly established □ No signs of stress □ Trees/Shrubs (indicate size and locations on a diagram) Remarks: Burrowing animals evident over the surface of the vegetative surface cover.
 The burrows don't appear to negatively impact the HDPE liner or the stability of the soil cover.
 A portion of the cap was disturbed by BoP early in 2018 and the liner beneath was disturbed.
 Repair of the liner is pending.
-6. Alternative Cover (armored roc Remarks :k, concrete, etc.) X N/A 7.
+6. Alternative Cover (armored roc Remarks 7.
 Bulges Areal extent Remarks □ Location shown on site map Height X Bulges not evident